TexasInstruments/motor-control-sdk/docs_src/docs/api_guide/components/position_sense/endat3.md

 - IEP event selection for periodic trigger mode
 - Booster Pack Support: Enable when using BP-AM2BLDCSERVO

-\note EnDAT3 firmware supports operation with ICSS Core Clock running at 200 MHz only (R5F Core Clock has to be 400 MHz) due to clock divider requirements.
+\note EnDAT3 firmware is tested with ICSS Core Clock running at 200 MHz only (R5F Core Clock has to be 400 MHz) due to clock divider requirements.

 \endcond

 \cond SOC_AM263PX
 SysConfig can be used to configure the following:
-- Selecting the ICSSM instance (Tested on ICSSM)
 - Selecting the ICSSM PRU slice (Tested on ICSSM-PRU0)
 - Configuring PINMUX
 - Channel selection (Channel 0, Channel 1, or Channel 2)